rp-mullen/schrodinger-poisson-propagator/README.md

 </p>

 ### Description:
 Image data is cast as an NxN numpy array and evolved as a wavefunction in a system where the image itself serves as its own "gravitational" Poisson potential.
-Half-steps in k-space occur between full shifts in xy-space.
-Transformations between the two are facillitated by an FFT of the wave function.
+Half-steps in xy-space occur between full shifts in k-space.
+Transformations between the two are facillitated by an FFT of the wave function data.